heya/globalize/README.md

 .d/e/f.js => ./dist/d/e/f.js
 ```

-When files are processed they are checked against a standard Heya-style UMD header (it covers both AMD and CommonJS-style modules,
-but no globals), ar a simple AMD header (the very first line starts with `define(`, and lists all dependencies as an array of strings).
+When files are processed they are checked against a standard Heya-style UMD header (it covers both AMD and CommonJS-style modules, but no globals), or a simple AMD header (the very first line starts with `define(`, and lists all dependencies as an array of strings).
 If a file is not identified as one of those, it is ignored and skipped.

 While resolving module names, the directory structure is preserved as well, and reflected as subobjects using
 a dot or `[]` notation (whichever is more appropriate).
 Important details: